JuliaIO/JLD.jl/doc/jld.md

 close(file)
 ```

-You can use the `names` function to get an array of the dataset or group names in you `*.jld` file ( useful if you forgot your dataset structure and doesn't want to load the entire dataset in memory ).
+You can use the `keys` function to get an array of the dataset or group names in you `*.jld` file ( useful if you forgot your dataset structure and doesn't want to load the entire dataset in memory ).
 It can be applied on `JldFile` and `JldGroup` types.
 Consider the following example :

 ```julia
 file = jldopen("mydata.jld","w")